caa-dev-apps/cefmdd_v1/README.md

 ## Config
-During development, 2 of the worksheets (Keywords, Enums) from the cannonical Google hosted Excel workbook (linked to above) are copied to the home/user/.cefmdd_v1 folder as csv files and used by the cefmdd_v1 on startup for its rules.
+During development, 2 of the worksheets (Keywords, Enums) from the cannonical Google hosted Excel workbook (linked to above) are copied to the /home/user/.cefmdd_v1 folder as csv files and used by the cefmdd_v1 App on startup for its rules.

 ## Example test run